awsdocs/amazon-pinpoint-user-guide/doc-source/analytics-events.md

 The **Events** page includes the following charts:

 **Event count**
-Displays the number of events that are reported by your app for each day in the selected time period\.
+This chart displays the number of events that are reported by your app for each day in the selected time period\.
 This chart also provides the average number of events per day, the total number of events in the time period, and the percentage change in the number of events from the beginning to the end of the time period\.

 **Endpoint count**
-Displays the number of endpoints that reported the selected event for each day in the selected time period\.
+This chart displays the number of endpoints that reported the selected event for each day in the selected time period\.
 This chart also provides the average number of endpoints that reported the event each day, the total number of endpoints that reported the event each day, and the percentage change in the number of endpoints that reported the event from the beginning to the end of the time period\.

 **Events per session**
-Displays the average number of events that occur in each app session for each day in the selected time period\.
+This chart displays the average number of events that occur in each app session for each day in the selected time period\.
 Amazon Pinpoint calculates this metric by dividing the number of times the selected event occurred each day by the number of sessions that occurred that day\.
 This chart also provides the average number of events per session for the entire time period, and the percentage change in the number of events per session from the beginning to the end of the time period\.